Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 -   Why did you select these regions?

-    -   These regions are closest to the locations of their current operations and datacenters
+    -   These regions are closest to the locations of their current operations and datacenters.

-    -   Each of these regions is considered "Region Pairs"
+    -   Each of these regions is considered "Region Pairs".

-    -   Miami, London and Sydney all support Express Route, so this will be implemented along with the Premium SKU so all regions can see each other
+    -   Miami, London and Sydney all support Express Route, so this will be implemented along with the Premium SKU so all regions can see each other.

 2. Backup